melles1991/usecuewebsite/index.md

 ---
-title: I am a web performance engineer from Amsterdam.
+title: Web performance expert from Amsterdam
 layout: home
 ---

-I build and host fast, elegant websites and web applications for my clients.
+I build and host blazingly fast, elegant websites and web applications for my clients.
 [Interested?](/about/)